binafy/laravel-stub/README.md

 <a name="generate"></a>
 ### `generate`

 The important method is `generate`.
-For generate the stub file at the end you need to use `generate` method to generate stub file:
+To generate the stub file at the end you need to use the `generate` method to generate stub file:

 ```php
 LaravelStub::from(__DIR__ . 'model.stub')